wenckerm1lder/Rgstry-roof/README.md

 cincanregistry list --remote -a
 ```

 All commands are supporting JSON output.
-Simply add `--json` or `-j` argument.
+Add `--json` or `-j` argument.
 To combine previously mentioned `-t` flag, we can use following arguments to provide JSON output:

 ```
-cincanregistry list -ljt latest
+cincanregistry list -ljt dev
 ```
-This lists locally available tools with 'latest' tag in JSON format.
+This lists locally available tools with 'dev' tag in JSON format.

 JSON will contain also size of the images.